 Yes, it’s almost the half-way point of this year.
 Many of Zoomly’s clients will be conducting mid-year reviews, performance check-ins, appraisal updates – whatever the label, you get the idea.
-In the overwhelmed, always-on, everything-needed-now everyday rush, it’s all too easy to lose sight of the big picture; the things – and the people – that mean a lot to us.
+In the overwhelmed, virtual, always-on, everything-needed-now everyday rush, it’s all too easy to lose sight of the big picture; the things – and the people – that mean a lot to us.
 It’s time to pause for thought – before it’s too late.

 If it all seems like too much effort, try this question: how many of your goals for this year (whether professional or personal) have you achieved?
 Can you even remember what those goals were?
 Give yourself a pat on the back if you can.
 Goals aren’t something we can ‘set and forget’ – so now’s a good time to review.

 A lot may have changed over just six months:

 - Your goals may have changed (and new ones may have been added)

 - YOU may have changed: become a parent, a spouse, newly-single or a carer

 - Your priorities may have changed

 - What have been the high points so far?
 Why?